Activity

 Students can try adding these layers of camouflage to their colour matching, by adding different colours of clay and changing the shape of their clay before hiding it.
 The final object should be about the same size of the first ball (as a tiny speck of clay will be an unfair challenge).

 Students can spend quite a while making works of art that can be a challenge to find by most in the class.
+Student groups and adults will enjoy visiting particularly challenging hides.

-Animals using all these methods of camouflage on this website:
+Animals using different methods of camouflage:

 Grades taught